zlypher/zlypher.github.io/data/posts/golang-github-release-with-goreleaser.md

           - amd64
     ```

 3. Make sure to create a Github Token and add it as an environment variable as `GITHUB_TOKEN`.
-[Find out how to create your Github Token](https://github.com/blog/1509-personal-api-tokens){:target="_blank" rel="noopener noreferer"}
+[Find out how to create your Github Token](https://github.com/blog/1509-personal-api-tokens)

     ```bash
     export GITHUB_TOKEN=4a68...